 At its core, leadership means problem solving.
 The best executive leaders are those that anticipate challenges and face them head on when they do arrive.

 In my work coaching leadership teams through big transitions, I’ve seen business leaders get bogged down and overwhelmed by various problems stacking up without solutions.
 They’ve become paralyzed instead of proactive.
 Great leaders do not see problems as distractions that will go away if ignored.
 In fact, effective leadership may even view problems as a new perspective or an indicator of needed change.

 Problem solving requires logical thinking, but also imagination and innovation.
 Those with great leadership skills won’t get in their own way by being stubborn or wanting to stick to the status quo.

 For example, one of my clients thought she needed to be on Instagram to get clients.
 We looked at her client journey and realized that clients come to her on LinkedIn instead.

 So instead of spending time making Instagram posts, she focused on LinkedIn and actually landed a $7,500 speaking engagement!

 Effective leadership is so much more than delegation, supervision, and financial management.
 Great leaders are self-aware, receptive to feedback, and create space for innovation–they don’t forget that behind every successful company is a team of people who are uniquely human.

 Are you ready to create a sustainable and values-driven culture, while still being profitable?
-My executive and leadership coaching may be the perfect fit for you in this phase of your organization.

 Related: Speaker for WOC